List of television series canceled after one episode: Placed on hiatus after one episode

 This Paramount+ streaming series was launched as a new series on Channel 5 on June 22, with no intention of the channel broadcasting the subsequent episodes.
 This kind of marketing (where a series looks like a new free-to-air series, but really is a one-off teaser for a subscription service) was the subject of a Feedback letter in the Radio Times of July 9–15, 2022 with an unnamed viewer complaining that this was just a 'puff piece' to get people to subscribe to a paid service, an act which could be against the channel's PSB commitments.
-In addition to Channel 5, this broadcasting arrangement has also been used by Channel 4, in the past with some foreign-language series from Walter Presents getting a one-off premiere on the channel and then the rest of the episodes appearing on the All 4 platform (though unlike Paramount+, this is an ad-funded free streaming service).
+In addition to Channel 5, this broadcasting arrangement has also historically been used by Channel 4, with foreign-language series presented under the Walter Presents strand receiving a one-off premiere on the channel and then the rest of the episodes appearing on the All 4 platform (though unlike Paramount+, this is an ad-funded free streaming service).
+ITV has also utilised this tactic with their acquisitions; in February 2026, ITV1 broadcast two episodes of Yellowjackets back-to-back in a late slot, as a means to promote its availability on the network's on-demand platform ITVX, and in April 2026 previewed sitcom DMV in primetime (the series' remaining episodes did receive a linear broadcast, but in a signed form in an overnight, graveyard slot).